Salvatore Emanuel Borrelli

 Viola

 He has collaborated with Filarmonica dell’Opera Italiana, Orchestra Filarmonica Abruzzese and Filarmonica Toscanini of Parma.
-With the Orchestra Nazionale dei Conservatori Italiani he performs on prestigious occasions and venues, such as the Senate Chamber Concert and the Teatro Petruzzelli in Bari, alongside renowned figures like Alexander Lonquich and Giovanni Sollima.
+With the Orchestra Nazionale dei Conservatori Italiani he performs on prestigious occasions and venues, such as the Senate Chamber Concert and the Teatro Petruzzelli in Bari, alongside Alexander Lonquich and Giovanni Sollima.
 As a founding member of the Kelis Ensemble, he has participated in events such as “FAR” in Reggio Emilia, “Onde sonore” in Modena and “Il suono giovane” in Florence.

-Since 2019, he has been the violist of the Quartetto Leonardo, performing at festivals such as “Virtuoso & Belcanto” in Lucca, “Cinque Terre International Festival”, Trame Sonore” in Mantua, “Verdi Festival” in Parma and the “Ravenna Festival”.
+Since 2019, he has been the violist of the Quartetto Leonardo, performing at festivals such as “Virtuoso & Belcanto” in Lucca, “Cinque Terre International Festival”, “Trame Sonore” in Mantua, “Verdi Festival” in Parma and the “Ravenna Festival”.
 He has also performed in a quintet with Alessandro Taverna in a live RAI broadcast and at the Quirinale Palace.
 In 2021, Quartetto Leonardo received the “Farulli Prize” from the Italian Association of Music Critics.
-In 2022, Salvatore completed his Chamber Music program with the Artemis Quartet at the Universität der Künste in Berlin.

 In 2024, he joined the Motus Quartet in Vienna, led by Johannes Meissl, taking part in international projects in Tunisia, Taiwan and at the Musikverein.